xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 <p>- Thank your brain for helping you to process thoughts and coming up with smart ways to make things better for you.</p>
 </div>

-Your body and your organs are worthy of your love and appreciation.
+<p style="text-align:center;">Your body and your organs are worthy of your love and appreciation.</p>

 <p style="text-align:center;dont-size:22px;padding:20px 0px;">As you <b>appreciate</b> your body’s <b>each and every organ's unique function</b>, you're appreciating <b>each and every part of your unique self.</b></p>